 - Butter and flour two 9-inch cake pans.
 It can help to line the bottom with a circle of parchment paper cut to fit the pan.

-- In a large mixing bowl, sift together the flour, baking powder, baking soda and salt.
+- In a large mixing bowl, sift together the flour, baking powder, baking soda, and salt, and set aside.

-- Cream the butter in the bowl of a stand mixer fitted with the paddle attachment on low speed.
+- In a separate large bowl or the bowl of a stand mixer fitted with the paddle attachment, cream the butter on low speed.